cosmos/sdk-tutorials/academy/4-my-own-chain/create-message.md

 ...
 ```

-You keep the two accounts that are created by Starport.
-Have `Alice` start a game with `Bob`.
+You kept the two accounts that were created by Starport.
+Have `alice` start a game with `bob`.
 How much gas is needed?
 Estimate that with:

 ```sh
 $ checkersd tx checkers create-game cosmos1wh7scjfhgzeqxfxhqq6jh59sj2y8d7u97qu7qp cosmos199krg6nz4qgv53nvrx9gj7nrlg48clwurn82jy --from cosmos1wh7scjfhgzeqxfxhqq6jh59sj2y8d7u97qu7qp --dry-run